perftool-incubator/multiplex/README.md

 The `sets` section is required and must have one or more set(s).
 Multi-value params are specified with the `args` and `vals` keywords, identical to the "common-params" block from the `global-options`.
 Likewise, the `role` key is optional and defaults to 'client' if omitted.
-Valid roles are "client" and "server".
+Valid roles are "client", "server" and "all".

 ## Output single-value JSON